-On January 21st a history was made: Ramon Airport opened its gates and became the newest, most modern international airport in Israel.
-Ramon Airport ETM replaced the old and small Eilat Airport ETH for domestic flights and later in Winter 2019 will replace Ovda Airport VDA for international flights.
-After Ovda Airport closes its gates, Ramon Airport will become the second largest international gateway to Israel and the largest to southern Israel and the Red Sea.
-During the first stage of operation, Ramon Airport will be able to handle up to 2 million passengers a year.
+On January 21st, history was made: Ramon Airport opened its gates and became the newest, most modern international airport in Israel.
+Ramon Airport ETM replaced the old and small Eilat Airport ETH for domestic flights.
+Later in Winter 2019, it replaced Ovda Airport VDA for international flights.
+After Ovda Airport closed its gates, Ramon Airport became the second-largest international gateway to Israel and the largest to southern Israel and the Red Sea.
+During the first stage of operation, the Airport can handle up to 2 million passengers a year.
 By the year 2030, it’s expected to expand to a capacity of 4.2 million passengers.

 Where is Ramon Airport Located?

-Ramon Airport ETM is located just 18 km north of Eilat.
-That’s significantly closer compared to Ovda VDA which is located 60 km away.
-It’ll make it much easier for residents of Eilat to travel abroad and for tourists to reach the Red Sea.
+Eilat Ramon Airport ETM is located just 18 km north of Eilat.
+That’s significantly closer compared to Ovda VDA, which was located 60 km away.
+It made it much easier for residents of Eilat to travel abroad and for tourists to reach the Red Sea.
 On the other hand, domestic flights will no longer arrive directly to the hotel area in Eilat.

 Ramon Airport – Departures Information

 1. How to get to Ramon airport?

 By bus: There are four Egged routes, two from the touristic areas, and two from the residential neighborhoods.
 Line 30 departs from the central bus station every 20-30 minutes.
 Line 50 travels from Taba border crossing via the hotels in 20-30 minute intervals.
 Route 31 from the northern neighborhoods and line 32 from the southern districts operate between 05:00-08:00 only.
 A single ride costs ₪4.20.